 - Are you teaching others the framework in a way that encourages them to think and act for themselves?

 Just because an organization has great tools, frameworks, and methodologies will not necessarily make it successful.
 To become comfortable and truly adept at using an organization alignment framework, you have to go beyond the formula and learn the ins and outs of adapting it to various situations.
-If you’re thinking of building capability in others, don’t just assume that because they know how the tool works they will use it in a way that makes sense for the organization.
+When building capability in others, don’t assume that because they know how the tool works they will use it in a way that makes sense for the organization.
 Make sure there’s substance, nuance, and savvy behind the use of any organization alignment tool.